xindiding/eta-automation-po-to-so/README.md

 ## What This Project Does
 - Automatically matches open POs to open SOs using SKU and date logic
 - Allocates ETAs from PO lines to corresponding SOs
-- Updates order notes and statuses in downstream systems
+- Updates order notes and ETAs in downstream systems
 - Triggers customer notifications when ETAs change
-- Handles edge cases such as missing ETAs, partial allocations, and multiple suppliers
+- Handles edge cases such as missing ETAs, partial allocations, and multiple PO sources

 ---